Switch Statement in C++

 Step 4: Default Case

-If no cases match with the value of the expression, then the code under the default case is executed.
+If no cases match the value of the expression, then the code under the default case is executed.

 Rules of switch Statement in C++